-An osteopathic physician is a graduate of one of the osteopathic medical schools in the United States.
+Osteopathic physicians attend one of the 29 osteopathic medical schools in the United States.
 These medical schools espouse the osteopathic philosophy and generally teach a four-year curriculum, which embraces preventive medicine and holistic patient care.
 Medical students learn to integrate osteopathic principles and techniques into the diagnosis and treatment of disease.